spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

 ## Prerequisites

-- Enable the ``NodeIPAMController`` parameter in the Kubernetes cluster.
+- Enable the ``enableNodeIPAM`` controller parameter in the Kubernetes cluster.
 - When deploying a cluster using kubeadm, specify the ``--pod-network-cidr <cidr>`` option and provide the IP address with the classless inter-domain routing (CIDR).
 For example:

     ``--pod-network-cidr=10.244.0.0/16``